migeroreloaded/pet_health_tracker/README.md

 ## Description

+Pet Health Tracker is a command-line interface (CLI) application built in Python to help pet owners manage their pets' health records and appointments.
+This application allows users to register/login, add pets, log health records, set appointments, and view pet health-related information conveniently from the terminal.

+### Features

+- **User Management:** Users can register new accounts and log in securely.
+- **Pet Management:** Add pets with details like name, species, breed, and age.
+- **Health Records:** Log health records for pets, including visit dates and notes.
+- **Appointments:** Set appointments for pets with details like appointment date and description.
-A CLI application to track pet health records and appointments.
+- **View Records and Appointments:** Easily view health records and upcoming appointments.

 ## How to Run

 ### Setup

-1. **Clone the repository:**
+1. **Clone the repository and navigate to project directory:**

    ```sh
    git clone git@github.com:migeroreloaded/pet_health_tracker.git